Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 {% endhighlight %}

 ### Create a Key Vault and add a secret to it
-Our scenario is going to attempt to access secrets stored in Key Vault, so let's create one:
+Our scenario is going to attempt to access secrets stored in Key Vault, so let's create one and add our secret data to it.

 {% highlight PowerShell %}
 $env:KEYVAULT_NAME="$($env:RESOURCE_GROUP)-vault"